rafaezc/weather-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.9.

-## Live version

-This project can be accessed by the following link: https://weather-app-rust-phi.vercel.app/

 ## Before running the development server

 Run `npm i` to install all needed dependencies to this project run smoothly.